- Ph.D., Brown University, 2002

 - B.A., College at Geneseo, State University of New York, 1988

-After earning a Ph.D. in sociology (demography) at Brown University, Dr. Walters conducted research on retirement migration and ethnic variations in household income.
+With funding from the National Institute on Aging, Dr. Walters began his career with a series of projects on later-life migration and household demography.
 More recently, his research has focused on scholarly publishing, academic librarianship, and the sustainability of college library collections.
-His work has appeared in nearly 30 journals, including those of the American Library Association, the Royal Geographical Society, the American Institute of Biological Sciences, the International Cartographic Association, the Gerontological Society of America, and the American Society for Information Science and Technology.
+His work has appeared in nearly 30 journals, including those of the American Library Association, the Royal Geographical Society, the American Institute of Biological Sciences, the International Cartographic Association, the Gerontological Society of America, and the Association for Information Science and Technology.

 Professional ActivitiesSelected Publications